ifoxfoot/fqacalc/README.md

 There is also a plot summary function that summarizes plots along a transect.
 Data is input as a single data frame containing species per plot.
-This data frame must also have a column representing the plot the species was observed in.
+This data frame must also have a column representing the plot that the species was observed in.
 This column is then passed to an additional argument

 - **plot_id**: A character string representing the name of the column in